Gsoto24/ExpressTuner/README.md

 The ExpressTuner is a project created to eliminate manual order re-processing through a point of sale (POS) system for customer subscriptions that failed to renew due to credit card decline.
 In our department this process is referred to “Rolling” accounts.
-This version of the project has been striped of API's and sensitive information.
+This version of the project has been stripped of API's and sensitive information.

 <b>Three</b> steps to using ExpressTuner.
 <hr>